YousefKad/yousef-kaddoura.github.io/_pages/Research.md

 ## Working Papers

 - "**Estimating Coefficient-by-Coefficient Breaks in Panel Data Models,**" single-authored (JMP).
 Resubmitted to *Journal of Econometrics*.
 - "**Estimation of Multivariate Heterogeneity In Panel Data Models: An Application to The Fama French Three Factor Model,**" with Joakim Westerlund.
-Resubmitted to *Journal of Business & Economic Statistics*.
 - "**On Robustness to Random Breaks in Panel Data,**" with Joakim Westerlund.
 Under review.
 - "**Regime Similarity,**" with Joakim Westerlund.
 Working paper available soon (proofs and simulations done → rough draft).